search

 You can create spacing between elements within a container using margins, but a better way to achieve this is by using the gap property in CSS.

-This property is now supported in modern browsers and is applied to the container, not individual elements (unlike the properties we’ll see in the next section).
+This property is supported in all modern browsers and is applied to the container, not individual elements (unlike the properties we’ll see in the next section).

 Properties of an Individual Flex Item